 Fly-fishing on blue-ribbon trout streams and rivers in Montana was made famous by the movie A River Runs Through It.
 For groups looking to learn how to fly-fish or even those with experience, hiring a guide that knows the prime fishing holes and the right fly to use on any given day, can make the adventure a true success.

 Western Montana is located in the heart of the Rocky Mountains, which does have its benefits when it comes to winter recreation.
-Winter snow brings ample accumulations to Glacier County’s six downhill ski and snowboard destinations, along with scenic cross-country skiing and snowshoeing opportunities.
+Winter snow brings ample accumulations to Glacier County’s seven downhill ski and snowboard destinations, along with scenic cross-country skiing and snowshoeing opportunities.
 For groups that are ultra-adventurous, enlist a guide for a snowmobiling or dog sledding adventure.
-Plan a winter experience for your meeting attendees with a guided adventure into Glacier National Park with Glacier Adventure Guides.
+Plan a winter experience for your meeting attendees with a guided adventure into Glacier National Park with Whitefish Outfitters and Tours.

 From late spring through late fall, easily accessible trail systems abound in Western Montana for exceptional mountain biking.
 There are multiple mountain bike rental facilities and guide services that can have the bikes ready and waiting for groups to arrive, jump on and hit the trails.

 Western Montana is known as a hiker’s paradise.
-From renowned trails in the Bitterroot Valley to over 700 miles of hiking trails in Glacier National Park, it’s best to use a guide’s expertise to determine your groups ability and to make sure the hike is enjoyed by all participants.
+From renowned trails in the Bitterroot Valley south of Missoula, go with Bitterroot Backpacking.
+Or with over 700 miles of hiking trails in Glacier National Park, it’s best to use a guide’s expertise to determine your groups ability and to make sure the hike is enjoyed by all participants.
 In addition, for groups planning a hike in Glacier National Park, Glacier Guides (the concessioner for all hikes in the park) can plan a customized excursion just for your group of meeting attendees.

 Oftentimes groups come to Montana and want to “cowboy or cowgirl up” on horseback to explore the region.
 Western Montana has numerous options for both the novice and experienced riders when it comes to enjoying the area on horseback.
 Plus, some of the best views of the region come from riding the ridgelines.